dkaneshiro4/WelcomeOnBoard/README.md

 7. If you are not able to access this folder, please let me know.
 But if you are able to see a list of directories/files go to the next step.
 8. Type the following command to clone this WelcomeOnBoard project.
    - `git clone //hpdrepos/git/WelcomeOnBoard.git`
 9. This will create a folder called WelcomeOnBoard in your **websites** directory.
-You can there is a copy of this `README.md` file in the project folder.
+There is a copy of this `README.md` file in the project folder.

 ### Install Hyper-V and IIS on Windows
 1. Navigate to **Control Panel > Programs > Programs and Features > Turn Windows features on or off**.